sushil-rgb/AmazonMe/README.md

 After running the program, the scraper will ask you to enter a product url.
 Do it accordingly and it will scrape the data such as<br>
 **Product name**<br>
+**ASIN**<br>
+**Prices**<br>
+**Reviews**<br>
+**Links**

+Please note that the script is designed to work with Amazon and may not work with other types of websites.
+Additionally, the script may be blocked by the website if it detects excessive scraping activity, so please use it responsibly.

+If you have any issues or suggestions for improvements, please feel free to open an issue on the repository or submit a pull request.

+Thank you for using the AmazonMe!